aynp/nft-warranty-smartcontract/README.md

 - #### Owner
   Deployer of the smart contract.
 - #### Admin
   Admins of the smart contract.
-Can add/remove sellers.
+  - Can add/remove sellers.
 - #### Seller
-  Seller of the product/warranty.
+  Seller of the product/warranty (Brands).
+  - Add/remove products (specify warrenty period of each product)

 ### Planning